Chris Hughton: Ghana national team

 In February 2022, Hughton accepted a role as technical advisor to the Ghana national team's coaching staff for the period of their World Cup qualifiers in March.
 In May 2022, Hughton was appointed in the same role until the end of December 2022 alongside Otto Addo as head coach and George Boateng and Mas-Ud Didi Dramani as assistant coaches, the same set-up for the 2022 FIFA World Cup final play-off matches against Nigeria.

 On 12 February 2023, Hughton was appointed as head coach of the Ghana national team.
 With Ghana having failed to qualify from the group stages of the 2023 Africa Cup of Nations, Hughton was sacked on 23 January 2024.

 Personal life

 Hughton was born in Forest Gate, then part of Essex, now part of London, the son of a Ghanaian postman, Willie Hughton, and his Irish wife Christine, née Bourke.
 He was educated locally, at St Bonaventure's Catholic School, and completed a four-year apprenticeship as a lift engineer before turning professional with Tottenham Hotspur.
 His brother Henry played football for Crystal Palace, Leyton Orient and Brentford, and for the Republic of Ireland under-21 team in 1981.

 Hughton and wife Cheryl have four children: two daughters and two sons.
 Son Cian also became a footballer; he began his career with Tottenham Hotspur, represented the Republic of Ireland at under-21 level, and played in the Football League for Lincoln City.

+In April 2026, Hughton announced he was diagnosed with prostate cancer in April 2025 and successfully treated for it in May that year.

 Hughton wrote a column for the Workers' Revolutionary Party publication News Line in the 1970s.
 He is a member of the Labour Party.